 After the death of your spouse, you will likely retain an attorney to help you settle the affairs of the estate.
 Often, the attorney who handles probate administration is the attorney who drafted the will.
 Of course, you are not obligated to retain the same attorney, although he is probably the one most familiar with your family situation.

 Under Florida law, if you have not waived the right by a pre-nuptial or post-nuptial agreement, you may elect against the will and receive 30 percent of the probate estate.
 The attorney handling probate administration, however, represents the personal representative, not you, and is under no obligation to inform you of this right.
 In addition, as surviving spouse, you have other rights.
 It may be advisable for you to retain an independent attorney, separate and apart from the attorney representing the personal representative, to inform you of your rights.
-You should ask him about homestead rights, family allowance and, as discussed above, the right to an elective share.
+You should ask your attorney about homestead rights, family allowance and, as discussed above, the right to an elective share.

 Attorneys have a duty of loyalty to their clients, and they must act in accordance with this duty at all times.
 If you and your spouse hire an attorney to prepare estate planning documents for both of you, a conflict of interest may arise between what is in your best interest and what is in your spouse's best interest.
 This is especially true in a second marriage situation where one or both spouses wish to provide for children from a prior marriage.
 Feel free to discuss your concerns openly with your attorney.